jcerullo/meshmap.net/README.md

 - Shows all position-reporting nodes heard by Meshtastic's [official MQTT server](https://meshtastic.org/docs/configuration/module/mqtt/#connect-to-the-default-public-server)
 - Includes nodes self-reporting to MQTT or heard by another node reporting to MQTT
 - Node data is updated every minute
-- Nodes are removed from the map if their position is not updated after one year or if OK to MQTT is disabled
+- Nodes are removed from the map if their position is not updated after one year or if OK to MQTT is disabled or if the device role is set to CLIENT_MUTE
 - Search for nodes by name or device ID

 ### Known Issues